 People are often altruistic towards strangers even though there is no opportunity for reciprocation.
-This is somewhat puzzling from an evolutionary perspective because, biologically speaking, the act of giving resources to someone outside your close-knit family group reduces your fitness while increasing the fitness of an individual competing in the same gene pool.
+This is somewhat puzzling from an evolutionary perspective.
+Biologically speaking, the act of giving resources to someone outside your close-knit family group reduces your “fitness” (the ability of an organism to pass on its genes) while increasing the fitness of an individual competing in the same gene pool.

 But we do it anyway, and studies show that generosity makes people happier and more respected.

 Sharing food and giving money away are some common examples.
-The behavioral science of charity is made all the more complicated by the many signals that humans use when they are considering when and to who to donate their resources.
-But oftentimes, the way our generosity works is completely unexpected.
-This new fascinating study is particularly illustrative of this.
+The behavioral science of charity is made all the more complicated by the many signals that humans use when they are considering when and to whom to donate their resources.

 A nifty social experiment for status signaling